OSGeo/PROJ/docs/source/usage/apps/cct.rst

 (2007), the European Geosciences Union Vening Meinesz Medal (2008), and of numerous other honours.

-cct, or Christian, as he was known to most of us, was recognized for his good mood, his sharp wit, his tireless work, and his great commitment to the development of geodesy -- both through his scientific contributions, comprising more than 250 publications, and by his mentoring and teaching
+*cct*, or Christian, as he was known to most of us, was recognized for his good mood, his sharp wit, his tireless work, and his great commitment to the development of geodesy -- both through his scientific contributions, comprising more than 250 publications, and by his mentoring and teaching